The Author Conservatory

 Sit down for 1-on-1 appointments with professional authors, editors, and literary agents

-Attend our second graduation ceremony & celebrate with classmates (that will be you someday!)
+Attend our third graduation ceremony & celebrate with classmates (that will be you someday!)

 Connect with Conservatory Instructors